mablack/cordova-diagnostic-plugin/README.md

 #### Parameters

-- {Function} successCallback -  The callback which will be called when diagnostic is successful.
+- {Function} successCallback -  The callback which will be called when operation is successful.
-This callback function is passed a single boolean parameter with the diagnostic result.
+This callback function is passed a single boolean parameter which is TRUE if access to Camera Roll is authorized.
-- {Function} errorCallback -  The callback which will be called when diagnostic encounters an error.
+- {Function} errorCallback -  The callback which will be called when operation encounters an error.
 This callback function is passed a single string parameter containing the error message.